 My membership with Prairie started in an interesting way.
 There were some issues with my first genetic test that delayed my report, which meant that my psychiatrist with Prairie didn’t actually have my genetic test results when he was prescribing me treatment.
 Unfortunately, the result was that this first medication was completely wrong for me.
 I found myself unexpectedly gaining weight as a side effect, which made me feel even worse about myself.

 However, when the genetic test results did come in, things turned around in a big way.
 Dr. Ravi switched me to a new medication that works for me, I lost some of the weight I’ve gained, and I’m now so much happier.
 I felt like I got to see firsthand how my genetics could be used to find a better medication for me, because of that experience with the initial medication we tried.

-My improvement has also been encouraged by Megan, my Prairie Care Partner.
+My improvement has also been encouraged by Megan, my Prairie Care Coordinator.
 Megan regularly sends me tools and exercises to help me out.
 Having that in combination with the right meds works so much better than I could have imagined.

 Before Prairie, I was struggling a lot.
 I was having frequent anxiety episodes and I wanted to cry every day.
 But now, I can’t remember the last time that was the case.
 Even despite the initial issue, I’m surprised at just how fast Prairie helped me turn things around.
 I thought the process would take so much longer until I’d start feeling the way I do now.

 For me, I want to shift off my medication eventually.
 And when I do, it’s so comforting to know that a service like Prairie is out there if I go through a difficult period in the future, I can have that support.
 It gives me confidence that I’ll be okay.
 And that it’s okay to sometimes need that support.